Use your keyboard arrow keys to navigate

 Insights

 42% of respondents describe themselves as 'Light-Hearted'.
 Those who describe themselves as an 'Organiser' made up 31% of the sample.
-'Adventurous' respondents made up 13% while 'Deep Thinkers' made up 9%.
+'Adventurous' respondents made up 13% of the sample, while 'Deep Thinkers' made up 9%.
 5% of survey respondents described themselves as 'Passionate'.

-'Facebook' (40%) was the most popular way to hear about Melt Festival amongst survey respondents followed by 'Instagram' (17%).
+When asked how they had heard about the event, 'Facebook' (40%) was the most frequent respones, followed by 'Instagram' (17%).
 'Newspaper' was chosen the least which indicates that it isn't a common channel respondents use to hear about the festival.

 Unsplash — Photo: Aranxa Maltsev